MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Method

-where the feedback is a group-level, actionable summary of the current rollouts, identifying the key failure mode and providing concrete guidance for revision \footnote{Since rollouts are typically long, we use a two-step aggregation: generate $g$ subgroup feedbacks and then summarize them into a single feedback (details in Appendix~\ref{app:alg}).}.
-We then regenerate the next-turn candidates by conditioning the policy on the feedback:
+The key challenge in using verbal feedback for RL training is that feedback itself is not an optimizable learning signal.
+It is not a verifier reward and thus should not be optimized directly.
+Our key intuition is that effective verbal feedback should guide the model to turn an incorrect attempt into a correct one, so that the task improvements induced by feedback can be observed and used as an optimizable signal.
+Motivated by this intuition, the first stage of MulFeRL is \emph{progress induction}, which uses verbal feedback as a conditioning intervention to expose verifier-certified progress from failed rollout groups.
+Accordingly, MulFeRL uses feedback only when the current rollout group is in the \textsc{Failed} state, and treats a transition from an all-failed condition to either a \textsc{Contrastive} or \textsc{Solved} group as induced progress.
+At a failed turn $t$, MulFeRL obtains feedback from the feedback provider:

-We repeat this feedback--regeneration loop for up to a maximum number of turns, stopping early once the group is no longer all-failed.
-By triggering feedback and regeneration exclusively on all-failed turns, our multi-turn design concentrates training on hard, low-signal cases where learning progress would otherwise be limited.
-Across turns, external feedback progressively refines the model’s attempts, increasing the likelihood of converting failures into verifiable successes.
-Moreover, the resulting feedback-conditioned improvements expose an optimizable signal, which we later leverage to construct stable training objectives in failure-dominated regimes.
+The feedback is a group-level, actionable summary of the current failures.
+It identifies the dominant failure mode and provides concrete guidance for revision\footnote{Since rollouts are typically long, we use a two-step aggregation: generate $g$ subgroup feedbacks and then summarize them into a single feedback (details in \S~\ref{app:alg}).}.
+We then inject the feedback into the next-turn context, $c^{(t+1)}=\operatorname{Inject}(x,f^{(t)})$, and regenerate $K$ rollouts with $y_i^{(t+1)}\sim\pi_{\mathrm{old}}(\cdot\mid c^{(t+1)})$.